chengdongqiang/OrViT/README.md

 The JAligner (Open source Java implementation of Smith-Waterman) was also included in OrViT/src.
 The JAligner by Ahmed Moustafa was downloaded from http://jaligner.sourceforge.net

 The OrViT pipeline consists of Perl and Bash scripts, assembled into a Makefile.
-Makefile with the default option CPU=50.
-Users can change this parameter as their owns.
+Makefile with the default option CPU=50, which can be specified by the user.

 We recommend the use of a terminal multiplexer such as ‘screen’ to ensure the completion of the long-running task.